awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-monitor.md

    + `Completed`—The hyperparameter tuning job successfully completed\.
    + `InProgress`—The hyperparameter tuning job is in progress\.
 One or more training jobs are still running\.
    + `Failed`—The hyperparameter tuning job failed\.
-   + `Stopped`—The hyperparameter tuning job was manually stopped\.
+   + `Stopped`—The hyperparameter tuning job was manually stopped before it completed\.
 All training jobs that the hyperparameter tuning job launched are stopped\.
    + `Stopping`—The hyperparameter tuning job is in the process of stopping\.

 ## View the Status of the Training Jobs<a name="automatic-model-tuning-monitor-training"></a>